mohitsoni2111/JobPortal/README.md

 Step 3:
 Download [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
-Setup the Db connection with tables mentioned in the model directory
+Set up the Db connection with tables mentioned in the model directory using the [DbSetup.sql](./src/main/resources).

 Update resources -> application.properties with your db credentials.